 "You seen my .45?"
 Dean suddenly found himself asking, brows creasing a little as he looked at a spot on the table.

-"No" Bobby replied, his own brows creasing as to why Dean would be asking.
+"No," Bobby replied, his own brows creasing in bewilderment as to why Dean would be asking.

-"I left it on the table…" He looked up at Bobby and his voice trailed as he saw his face.
+"I left it on the table.
+It's gone."
+He looked up at Bobby and his stomach sank at the other man's expression.

-Bobby's face sunk as he remembered earlier; Sam staring at the table, a far away look in his eyes, picking his coat up off of the table before he left the house.
+Bobby's face fell as he thought about Sam staring at the table, a faraway look in his eyes, picking his coat up off of the table before he left the house.
 Lost and alone and guilt-stricken.

 "Bobby?"
 The older man met Dean's eyes.
-Concern etched its way on to Dean's face upon seeing his friend's expression, and Dean knew what he was thinking.
+Concern etched its way on to Dean's face upon seeing his friend's troubled face, and Dean knew what he was thinking.
 That bad feeling in his gut increased ten-fold.

-He stopped for a moment when he got almost to the end of the yard before a patch of woods and looked around again, wondering where Sam could be.
+He stopped for a moment when he got almost to the end of the yard before a patch of woods and looked around again, looking for that tall figure he'd know anywhere.